eyereece/tensor-compiler/README.md

 - Backend: Performs Bufferization to map tensors to physical memory (MemRef) before final lowering to the LLVM backend for JIT execution

+### Implementation Deep Dive
+---
+I have written a series of articles on the implementation details of the project available here:
+1. Building my first MLIR-based Tensor Compiler
+2. Building a minimal MLIR Pipeline from ONNX to LLVM JIT
+3. Implementing Linear Layers and Memory Optimizations on MLIR
+4. Performance Analysis and Testing

 ### Demo Outputs
 ---
 Sample Output when running an ONNX matmul through python script: